code4tots/ccl-2/ROADMAP.md

 * Some form of context manager (like 'with' in Python).
 * Anonymous classes (like in Java).
 * User definable constructors (like '__new__' in Python).
+  * However, unlike '__new__' in Python, constructors should not be inheritable.
+    Instead, '__init__' or some variant should be used for inheritance initialization, the constructor is really just an arbitrary function attached to a type for syntactic sugar.
 * Anonymous functions.
 * Speed.
 CCL as currently implemented is ridiculously slow.
   * Maybe address this by converting Ast within functions into bytecode,